Blog

 • Parkinson's disease — presumptively service-connected for veterans exposed to Agent Orange and certain other chemicals

-For veterans managing any of these conditions at home in the Burleson area, our RN Director of Nursing develops a care plan tailored to the specific diagnosis, functional level, and veteran's preferences — not a generic template.
+For veterans managing any of these conditions at home in the Burleson area, our RN Director of Nursing develops a care plan tailored to the specific diagnosis, functional level, and the veteran's preferences — not a generic template.

 How the VA Home Care Process Works